Rentadick: Critical response

 Leslie Halliwell said: "Ineffective crazy comedy which never takes shape, preferring to aim barbs of satire in all directions."

 Immediately after the film came out Sherrin said he was working on a possible followup script based on a script by Alan Bennett about an amorous vicar and curate in Yorkshire, called Rentascrubber.

 Cleese was very unhappy with the film, and partly blamed Frost, who had sold the script to Ned Sherrin.
 The two men remained friends but their professional relationship was never as close again.
 Cleese declared "Ned had absolutely no talent at all for this type of comedy...
 I resented him very much, first of all for not using Charlie, and secondly for behaving very badly."

 However Cleese was able to work with Charles Crichton on A Fish Called Wanda.
-Clarke wrote "If their script had formed the basis of the Cleese/Crichton partnership, A Fish Called Wanda might never have been made.
+Clark wrote "If their script had formed the basis of the Cleese/Crichton partnership, A Fish Called Wanda might never have been made.
 So, in a roundabout way, we did them a service."

 Filmink wrote "Rank had once again, as it had with Peter Sellers after The Naked Truth, let slip an opportunity to work with the biggest comedy star (or stars, rather – Monty Python) of the decade."